Stroke: Changes in EmotionsSkip to the navigation

 - Medicine may be needed to help control emotional responses.

 Crying can also be a symptom of depression , which is a medical condition that often gets better with treatment.
 If depression is not treated, it can interfere with recovery.
 And it can have a big impact on how much a person enjoys life.

 People who have had a stroke may act differently.
 A person may:

 - Sometimes have false beliefs (delusions).

 - See or hear things that aren't there (hallucinations).

 This is more likely to occur when someone has to stay in bed for long periods of time.
 And it is more likely to be a problem at night.
 A radio playing softly in the bedroom or a dim light beside the bed may be helpful during the night.

-If you notice that your loved one has a sudden change in emotion or mental state, it may be delirium .
-For delirium, the person may need medical care.
+If you notice that your loved one has a sudden change in emotions or mental state, it may be delirium .
+If you have questions or concerns, call your doctor.

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine